Berkshires

 • Hunting is not permitted at this reservation.
 Learn more about hunting on Trustees properties.

-• PHOTOGRAPHY: We ask that photographers or their clients become Supporting Level Members before conducting portrait sessions at this property.
+• PHOTOGRAPHY: We ask that photographers or their clients become Contributing Level Members before conducting portrait sessions at this property.
 Click here for more information, and to request permission for any portrait sessions.
 Photography is not permitted inside the house.
 The Trustees of Reservations reserves the right, and may give permission to its designated photographers and videographers, or to outside media, to photograph or video visitors and program participants at all its facilities and properties.

 • Dogs are not allowed on the property.